 As Harvard Business Review (HBR) put it, “We will now see knowledge-worker jobs—salesperson, secretary, engineer—atomize into complex networks of people all over the world performing highly specialized tasks.”
 (Read the full HBR article on the era of hyperspecialization.)

-Today’s knowledge workers have more opportunities than ever to take on lucrative projects.
+Using a global Resource Strategy is simply employing tactics to find talent from all over the globe.
+Today’s specialized, 'knowledge' workers have more opportunities than ever to take on lucrative projects.
 “Consider how much more finely work can be diced when it produces intangible, knowledge-based goods,” the HBR states.
 “And the information involved can be transported anywhere in the world nearly instantaneously and at almost no cost.”

-And yet for providers managing these hyperspecialized resources, the opportunity for growth has fueled a greater need for control over global resourcing.
+And yet for providers managing teams made up of specialized resources, the opportunity for growth has fueled a greater need for control over global resourcing.
 In managing resources and the growth in services business globally, we’ve seen two key resourcing challenges come up: reducing bench time and going to market faster.